Carol Handley

-Carol Margaret Handley (née Taylor; born 17 October 1929) is a British former headmistress of Camden School for Girls (1971–1985) and president of the Classical Association (1996–1997).
-Handley is now a classics tutor at Wolfson College, Cambridge.
+Carol Margaret Handley (née Taylor; 17 October 1929 – 21 June 2024) was a British educator who was headmistress of Camden School for Girls (1971–1985) and president of the Classical Association (1996–1997).
+Handley was later a classics tutor at Wolfson College, Cambridge.
 Handley is known for her longstanding advocacy for Classics education in schools and universities, as well as for her work on teaching and examination materials for the Joint Association of Classical Teachers and for the University of Cambridge.

 Career

 After completing her Classics BA at UCL in 1951, Handley began her teaching career at Queen's Gate School, London in 1952.
 She moved to Camden School for Girls in 1956 as a Classics teacher becoming the Senior Classics mistress.
 In 1965 Handley became Deputy Head and then Headmistress in 1971.
 She retired from Camden School for Girls in 1985.